FairDD: Fair Dataset Distillation: Introduction

 Unfairness typically arises from imbalanced sample distributions among PA in the empirical training datasets.
-When the original datasets suffer from the PA imbalance, the corresponding datasets condensed by vanilla DDs inherit and amplify this bias in Fig.~\ref{fig1a:motivation_com}.
+When the original datasets suffer from the PA imbalance, the corresponding datasets condensed by vanilla DDs inherit and amplify this bias in Fig.~\ref{fig4e}.
 Since vanilla DDs tend to cover TA distribution for image classification, and as a result, it naturally leads to more synthetic samples located in majority groups compared to minority groups w.r.t.
-PA, as shown in Fig.~\ref{fig1b:motivation_ori}.
+PA, as shown in Figs.~\ref{fig4a},~\ref{fig4b},~\ref{fig4c}, and~\ref{fig4d}.
 In this case, these condensed datasets retain the imbalance between protected attributes, thereby rendering the model trained on them unfair.
 Moreover, the reduced size of the condensed datasets typically amplifies the bias present in the original datasets, especially when there is a significant gap in size between the original and condensed datasets, such as image per class (IPC) 1000 vs. 10.
-Therefore, it is worthwhile to broaden the scope of DD to encompass both TA accuracy and PA fairness.
-Recent works attempt to address the class/TA-level long-tailed phenomenon~\cite{zhao2024distillinglongtaileddatasets} and spurious correlations~\citep{cui2024ameliorate} to improve the classification performance~\citep{vahidian2024group, wang2024samplesutilizedequallyunderstanding}, but the exploration on Fair Dataset Distillation (FDD) is still blank.
+Therefore, it is worthwhile to broaden the scope of DDs to encompass both TA accuracy and PA fairness.
+Recent works~\cite{cui2024mitigating, lu2024exploring} attempt to address the class/TA-level long-tailed phenomenon~\cite{zhao2024distillinglongtaileddatasets} and spurious correlations~\citep{cui2024ameliorate} to improve the classification performance~\citep{vahidian2024group, wang2024samplesutilizedequallyunderstanding}, but the exploration on visual fairness is still blank.

-To the best of our knowledge, we are the first to propose a novel FDD framework, FairDD, which enables PA fairness in the model trained on the condensed datasets, regardless of PA imbalance in the original data.
-However, simultaneously maintaining TA accuracy and improving PA fairness is challenging, as the algorithm must properly balance emphasis across all groups, i.e., majority groups primarily for TA distributional coverage and minority groups primarily for PA bias mitigation.
+To bridge this gap, we propose FairDD, a novel FDD framework that achieves PA fairness in models trained on condensed datasets, even when the original data exhibit PA imbalance.
+Note that FDD addresses data-level fairness: how to generate a distilled dataset that is inherently unbiased, agnostic to the downstream model.
+Instead, traditional fairness literatures focus on model-level fairness: how to train a fair model given a dataset.
+These two perspectives approach fairness from distinct yet complementary directions.
+FDD requires simultaneously maintaining TA accuracy and improving PA fairness.
+It is challenging, as the algorithm must properly balance the emphasis across all groups — reducing the dominance of majority groups while maintaining their TA distributional coverage, and preserving minority groups to mitigate PA bias.